AccelerationNet/adwcodebase.net/doc/ASPNET.md

    to run a fixed number of queries per HTTP request.
  * try to avoid `HtmlHelper.RenderAction`, it basically runs the entire request pipeline again
+ * rarely do you want a view that accepts an `ICollection<T>`, frequently you end up wanting metadata with that collection and it's nice to have a place to put it from the start

 [FluentValidation]: http://fluentvalidation.codeplex.com/
 [NInject]: http://www.ninject.org/